manoj-chauhan/tms-driver-app/README.md

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
 Please see CONTRIBUTING.md for more details.

+# Steps for creating bundle
+- First open the menu tab
+- go to build option in menu
+- then go to option generate Signed Bundle option
+- Password to create signed bundle -: chandrayan